 Companies are required to report the amount of these chemicals they manufacture or process when that amount exceeds 25,000 pounds a year.
 For most chemicals that are simply used, such as chemicals purchased to clean a facility, the amount required to trigger a report is 10,000 pounds or more in a year.
 A few chemicals have much lower reporting thresholds.
 The U.S. EPA establishes these numbers.
 The report is not related in any way to health or environmental standards.

-In general, coal-fired power plants need to report on very few of the chemicals on the U.S. EPA's list (between three and 20 chemicals on average).
-However, because of the nature of our industry and the amount of coal we consume, big coal-fired electric power plants will be listed at or near the top of rankings, when compared with other reporting industries, in terms of number of pounds reported by a single facility.
+In general, coal-fired power plants need to report on very few of the 650 chemicals on the U.S. EPA's list.
+However, because of the nature of our industry and the amount of coal we consume, large coal-fired electric power plants will be listed at or near the top of rankings, when compared with other reporting industries, in terms of number of pounds reported by a single facility.
 Although the chemicals reported by AEP are released in large amounts, they generally rank low in toxicity.

 What does this mean?

 AEP wants you to know what the TRI numbers mean to you and your family.
 There are too many variables involved to easily determine the specific risk that each of the chemicals at power plants might pose to any individual.
 However, the U.S. EPA and the Electric Power Research Institute have studied releases by utilities and determined that most pose extremely low risk to public health and the environment.

 Where AEP Chemical Releases Go

 AEP has aggressively invested in air emission control equipment over the past decade-plus.
 Prior to these investments, about 80 percent of AEP's chemical releases reported on the TRI were emitted to the air from power plant stacks.
 With the addition of emission control equipment, releases to air are currently less than 20 percent of total releases.